Cate Blanchett: 2012–2016: Blue Jasmine and resurgence in Hollywood

 Allen's adopted daughter Dylan Farrow has since criticised Blanchett and other actresses for working with Allen.
 Blanchett responded, "It's obviously been a long and painful situation for the family and I hope they find some resolution and peace."
-On the subject of the Me Too movement, Blanchett said she thinks that "social media is fantastic about raising awareness about issues, but it's not the judge and jury" and the cases "need to go into court, so if these abuses have happened, the person is prosecuted, so someone, who is not in the shiny industry that I am, can use that legal precedent to protect themselves.
+On the subject of the MeToo movement, Blanchett said she thinks that "social media is fantastic about raising awareness about issues, but it's not the judge and jury" and the cases "need to go into court, so if these abuses have happened, the person is prosecuted, so someone, who is not in the shiny industry that I am, can use that legal precedent to protect themselves.
 Always, in my industry or any other industry, they're preyed upon because they're vulnerable."

 In 2014, Blanchett co-starred with Matt Damon and George Clooney in the latter's ensemble film, The Monuments Men, based on the true story of a crew of art historians and museum curators who recover renowned works of art stolen by Nazis.
 The French heroine Rose Valland was an inspiration for Blanchett's character of Claire Simone.
 The Monuments Men received mixed reviews from critics and grossed $155 million at the worldwide box office.
 That year, Blanchett also voiced the part of Valka in the DreamWorks Animation film How to Train Your Dragon 2.
 The film received critical acclaim and was a box office success.
 It went on to win the Golden Globe Award for Best Animated Feature Film and receive a nomination for the Academy Award for Best Animated Feature.
 Blanchett guest starred on the Australian show Rake, as the onscreen female version of Richard Roxburgh's rogue protagonist, Cleaver.
 On 29 January 2015, she co-hosted the 4th AACTA Awards with Deborah Mailman.